 The S.C.
 Insurance Reserve Fund (IRF) provides property and liability coverage to more than 1,000 state and local government entities in South Carolina.
 The reports below provide details on payments made by the IRF, including the amounts and reasons for the payments in claims and cases that have been concluded.
 The Comptroller General's Office is making these IRF reports available as part of its effort to expand the scope of information available on the agency's S.C.
 Fiscal Transparency Website.
 Payment information about pending IRF claims and cases is confidential under state law until they are concluded.

-Please note: If you would like more information about an IRF settlement or case, please direct your inquiry to the IRF at 803-737-0020.
+Please note: If you would like more information about an IRF settlement or case, please direct your inquiries to the SFAA Communications Officer at 803-734-8018.

 Frequently Asked Questions

 Here is some helpful information about the Insurance Reserve Fund reports:

 How are the reports organized?
 The reports are organized chronologically by the date claims are reported, from oldest to newest.
 The reports are updated periodically to incorporate new information.

 Why is some information in the reports redacted?
 This is done so as not to identify the names of minors or describe medical procedures that individuals may have had.

 What is the difference in claim identification codes beginning with the letters B, C, D, F, M, P, R, S and T?
 The letters define what type of claim it is, as follows:

 F: Property damage